 Figure 5.
 Reverse transcription reaction with its main components.

-Reverse transcription reactions involve three main steps: primer annealing, DNA polymerization, and enzyme deactivation (Figure 6).
+Primer annealing, DNA polymerization, and enzyme deactivation (Figure 6) are the three main steps of reverse transcription.
 The temperature and duration of these steps vary by primer choice, target RNA, and reverse transcriptase used.

 Figure 7.
 Effect of thermostability and its impact on reverse transcriptase activity.
-Samples containing RNA of varying lengths were reverse-transcribed, using oligo(dT) primers and radiolabelled dNTPs.
+Samples containing RNA of varying lengths were reverse transcribed using oligo(dT) primers and radiolabeled dNTPs.
 Reaction products were resolved by gel electrophoresis and visualized by autoradiography.
 The thermostable reverse transcriptase produces high cDNA yields even above 50°C.

 Synthesis of cDNA from an RNA template, as described in the previous section, generates a cDNA:RNA hybrid.
 This process is referred to as first-strand cDNA synthesis.
 If RNase H activity is present (as in wild-type AMV and MMLV reverse transcriptases), the RNA of the cDNA:RNA hybrid is cleaved during first-strand synthesis.
 The first-strand cDNA (with or without the RNA annealed to it) may be used directly in some applications such as RT-PCR, where a thermostable DNA polymerase (e.g., Taq DNA polymerase) replicates the complementary strand of cDNA.

 Figure 8.
-Double-stranded cDNA synthesis by the Gubler-Hoffman procedure.
+Synthesis of double stranded cDNA from RNA by the Gubler-Hoffman procedure.

 For Research Use Only.
 Not for use in diagnostic procedures.